Making Your Money Count

 Over the years I’ve witnessed a lot of folks spend every penny of their earnings, some of their parents (or other sponsors), and unfortunately, a good bit of their future as well.
 It’s a practice far too often adopted by couples planning weddings when faced with coming up with large sums of money.
 How else do people pay for weddings?

 Not many of our friends understood our preference to eat what we’d cooked at home or the level of control we exercised over impulses to buy material items.
-We didn’t forgo restaurant meals all together, nor did we go without buying everything we wanted… we simply were a bit more discerning in our choices.
+We didn’t forgo restaurant meals altogether, nor did we go without buying everything we wanted… we simply were a bit more discerning in our choices.
 Nonetheless, both of us developed reputations for seemingly miser-like behavior.
 I don’t mind it either.
 Our actions helped us to do more than pay for a wedding.
 Together, we paid off tons of student loan debt in addition to becoming homeowners.

 I can’t tell you what sacrifices to make; everyone’s financial situation is a bit different.
 But here are a few concrete examples of things we did to make the most of our resources:

 I think it goes without saying that THE number one budget savvy principle to live by is… to make your money count!
-It wasn’t easy to do a lot of the things we did, but we made it work for us and we’re happier for it.
+It wasn’t easy to do most of the things we did, but we made it work for us and we’re happier for it.
 This list isn’t the most comprehensive breakdown of every cost savings measure at your disposal, but hopefully it’s given you some ideas.

-If you have any tips to share, PLEASE leave them in the comments section below!
+If you have any money-saving tips to share, PLEASE leave them in the comments section below!